 - Heat skillet.
 Add 3 T oil.
 Add onions, peppers, salt, and pepper.
 Cook about 8 minutes over medium or medium-low heat.

-- Add eggplant, sinqua, thyme, and garlic powder.
+- Add eggplant, sinqua/squash, thyme, and garlic powder.
 Cook covered, for 5 minutes.

 - Add tomato, cook covered for 5 minutes over medium heat.
 Cook uncovered for 15 minutes (or until the juice from the tomatoes has mostly boiled away), stirring often, over medium-high heat.

 - Taste and adjust seasoning if needed.